10,000+ geeks expected to attend Anime MKE 2019

-Last year, the Milwaukee Business Journal reported that over the weekend Anime Milwaukee brought $1.2 million into the city.
+Last year, Anime Milwaukee brought more than $1.2 million into the city over the weekend.

 "It's not just about filling up hotels, but our attendees walk Downtown, go into the restaurants and take in the great city that is Milwaukee.
 I myself make sure I find time to step out to The King and I every year for a quiet dinner," says Walter.